sveinbjornt/hear/README.md

 ## Troubleshooting

-If running the binary leads to an abort signal, try running the binary by right-clicking, and selecting open.
-This should automatically open the binary with the regular terminal and prompt you to allow the required permissions.
+If running the binary leads to an abort signal, try running the binary by right-clicking it and selecting Open.
+This should automatically open the binary with the regular Terminal app and prompt you to grant the required permissions.

 ## BSD License